turbot/steampipe-plugin-zoom/docs/index.md

   plugin = "zoom"

   # Zoom API credentials are available to users with Developer role in the account.
-  # You need to create a Server-to-Server OAuth app(https://developers.zoom.us/docs/internal-apps/create) to get the credentials.
+  # You need to create a Server-to-Server OAuth app(https://developers.zoom.us/docs/internal-apps/create) or a SDK/JWT APP (https://marketplace.zoom.us/docs/guides/build/sdk-app)to get the credentials.
+  # It is recommended that you create Server-to-Server OAuth as JWT app is deprecated On June 1, 2023 and will be disabled on September 1, 2023. https://developers.zoom.us/docs/internal-apps/jwt-faq/

+  ## Server-to-Server OAuth app credentials

   # `account_id`(required) - The Zoom account ID.
   # Can also be set with the ZOOM_ACCOUNT_ID environment variable.